 Inside the Analytics Dashboard, click the SEO Performance tab as shown below.

 Now in the SEO Performance graph, you can notice some Google labels along the horizontal axis indicating any search engine algorithm updates in that period.
-You can click the icon to see a snippet with the details of that update.
+You can click the Google icon to see a snippet with the details of that update.

 The snippet will let you know when the update was rolled out, was it confirmed, and what were the changes brought by this update.
 You can click the Read more button to learn more about these updates at Rank Math.